Alabama State Route 118

 State Route 118 (SR 118) is a 64 mi state highway in the northwestern part of the U.S. state of Alabama.

 History

 Prior to the completion of sections of Interstate 22 (I-22), SR 118 served only as the unsigned partner route of U.S. Route 278 (US 278) between the Mississippi state line, west-southwest of Sulligent, and Guin.
-As new sections of I-22 have opened, US 78 has been rerouted onto the new Interstate highway, and the old sections of US 78 have been designated as SR 118, thus extending the highway eastward by nearly 40 mi.
+As new sections of I-22 were opened, US 78 has been rerouted onto the new Interstate highway, and the old sections of US 78 were designated as SR 118, thus extending the highway eastward by nearly 40 mi.
 The current eastern terminus of the highway is in the western part of Jasper, at an intersection with SR 69.